jh3nd3rs0n/jargyle/README.md

 -   `mvn clean verify --projects=\!jargyle-test-echo-server-performance,\!jargyle-distribution -Pcoverage`:
     Performs a clean build, executes all tests except the ones from the project `jargyle-test-echo-server-performance`, skips building the binary
-    distribution, and produces the aggregated test coverage reports.
+    and source distributions, and produces the aggregated test coverage reports.

     The argument `\!jargyle-test-echo-server-performance,` from the option
     `--projects` can be removed if you want the performance tests to be